Thanksgiving Crafts to Inspire Gratitude

-We searched the internet for some fun craft ideas that will also encourage your kids to think about what they’re grateful for!
+We searched the internet for some fun crafts that will also encourage your kids to think about what they’re grateful for, just in time for Thanksgiving!
 Here are four of our favorites.
 For more ideas, see Mary Beth Ritchie’s article from TulsaKids’ November 2018 issue, “10 Practical Ways to Teach Kids Gratitude.”

 1. Gratitude Jar